utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 Importing a dump file may overwrite your existing collections and environments, so use caution.
 Always make a backup before importing files.
 Learn more about [importing and exporting data](/docs/getting-started/importing-and-exporting-data/).

+If you have data on the [Scratch Pad](/docs/getting-started/using-scratch-pad/), you can migrate the data to a workspace.
+Learn more about [migrating Scratch Pad data to a workspace](/docs/getting-started/using-scratch-pad/#migrating-scratch-pad-data-to-a-workspace).

 ## Add-ons

 Select the link to download Newman, Postman's command line companion.
 Newman integrates your Postman collections with your build system and runs automated API tests.
 Learn more about [command line integration with Newman](/docs/collections/using-newman-cli/command-line-integration-with-newman/).